Jake Sasseville: The Jake Sasseville Show

 On September 16, 2014, Sasseville launched "The Jake Sasseville Show", a podcast, and the show quickly built an audience of one million listeners thanks in part to initial guests like Yvette Noel-Schure (Beyonce's publicist), presidents of Fortune 500 companies and NBA teams, professional sports athletes, Grammy winning musicians and best-selling authors.
 In order to launch the show successfully, Sasseville called on his wide circle of friends as initial guests.
 In 2015, in a story recapping Sasseville's interview with Garrett Madison, Mount Everest climber and survivor of the 2015 Nepal earthquake, the Huffington Post wrote of the show: "The Jake Sasseville Show is at the intersection of culture and consciousness".

 Marketing and Promotion

 To promote his shows, Sasseville has used a variety of tactics.
-When the restaurant chain Wendy's refused to take his call to advertise with him, Sasseville showed up at the flagship store beside the corporate headquarters in Columbus, Ohio, inviting every woman named Wendy in the state of Ohio the area to have lunch with him at Wendy's.
+When the restaurant chain Wendy's refused to take his call to advertise with him, Sasseville showed up at the flagship store beside the corporate headquarters in Columbus, Ohio, inviting every woman named Wendy in the state of Ohio to have lunch with him at Wendy's.
 On another occasion, Sasseville broke the world record for largest drum ensemble on Pringles Xtreme cans to win the affinity of the brand.
 He is also the author of Slightly Famous, an autobiography that describes his rise, fall and rebound to "slight" fame.